risk-of-thunder/R2API/R2API.Director/README.md

 ## Changelog

+### '2.3.3'

+* Fixed custom monsters and interactables being added to stage pool multiple times as a result of SoTS Phase 2 changes.

 ### '2.3.2'

 * Fixed `RemoveExistingMonsterFromStage`, which by default removed the given monster from family DCCSs, potentially affecting other scenes unintentionally since those are shared between stages.